 First, use this time now to set up an internship, job shadowing opportunity or summer job that will allow you to experience a career field that you’re interested in.
 If you don’t know where to look for those opportunities, I can certainly help, or you can reach out to the career specialist or guidance counselors in your school.
 Getting first-hand knowledge about a career field is extremely beneficial because it will confirm your desire to choose it as a major when applying to colleges in the fall, or if you discover you don’t like that field, it gives you time to explore other options.

 Second, start looking over college applications to get an idea of what they require.
-While many deadlines for the 2018-2019 application period have not yet been announced, you can look at the 2017-2018 dates to get an idea of a timeline.
+While many deadlines for the upcoming application period have not yet been announced, you can look at previous dates to get an idea of a timeline.
 Look over essay topics.
 Brainstorm ideas.
 Write a practice essay.
 Then, this summer, fill out an application to get ahead of the game.
 The Common Application is accepted by hundreds of colleges and is a good place to start.

 Third, if you haven’t already done so, start making a college list.
 Research the schools.
 Read reviews.
 See if they offer the major you’re interested in.
 Learn as much as you can about that program.
 Many colleges will give out names of alumnus in your area who will share their experiences.